Max-Sanii/Object-Detection/README.md

 ## Project Highlights
 The project consists of the following steps:
 * Prepare and pre-process the scooter images
-* Configure the Darknet framework to train the model
+* Download and configure a pre-trained YOLOv4 model
-* Clone a pre-trained YOLOv4 model for object detection
+* Configure the Darknet framework to train YOLOv4 model
 * Train YOLO with the images of electric scooter
-* Perform detection using the new trained model
+* Perform object detection using the new trained model
 * Count the number of scooters in an image

 ## Object-Detection Samples